vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 not handled that way because there is no effective way to distinguish operator intent for legitimate cases versus error cases.

-During discussion in dnsop it was suggested that Refused from all authorities should be treated, from a serve-stale perspective, as though it were equivalent to NXDomain because it represents an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
+During discussion in the IETF, it was suggested that if all auhorities return responses with RCODE of Refused should be treated, from a serve-stale perspective, as though it were equivalent to NXDomain because it represents an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
 Refused, however, is also